RaulDiodiu/rap-handson-travel-docs/installation/InstallationMac.md

 Go to [Eclipse 2023-12](https://www.eclipse.org/downloads/packages/release/2023-12/r/eclipse-ide-java-developers) and download the version fitting your operating system.

 >**Note** There are two different options: The orange button on the right offers a **guided installer**.
-At the top (under *Download Links*) you can choose to download an **archive** (.dmg or .zip) which simply has to be unpacked on your computer.
+At the top (under *Download Links*) you can choose to download an **archive** (.dmg) which simply has to be unpacked on your computer.
 The latter might be the easier option based on your liking and includes the ready-to-use Eclipse app.
 Anyways, you can choose your preferred option yourself.

 ### DON'T OPEN ECLIPSE, YET
 We'll have to change some settings **directly after installing Eclipse and BEFORE opening it** as otherwise you won't be able to start Eclipse.
 It is okay to move Eclipse.app after unzipping the downloaded dmg-file to your Applications folder.
 But **please do not execute Eclipse.app**, yet!